Sleeping on Separate Beds May Save Marriages

 Sex lives can be improved when a couple realise the best way to a great sex life is not to share the same bed.
 It’s possible that taking sex out of the routine marital bedroom is one of the best ways to spice up your sex life.
 It’s also easier to be intimate when you have your own private space – it frees both of you from the pressures of being constantly together.

-Is having separate rooms suitable for you?
+Is sleeping on separate beds suitable for you?

 If both of your sleeping habits are incompatible and adversely affecting your marriage getting separate bedrooms may be a good long term solution.
 For example, if one of you is a night -owl or an early riser then your conflicting cycles may cause you to be more quarrelsome.
 However if both of you constantly need to be alone and apart from each other, there may be other underlying relationship issues that need to be addressed.

-In the end as long as you love and care deeply about each other, what does it matter where you sleep?
+In the end, as long as you love and care deeply about each other, what does it matter where you sleep?